jviitamo/diary/README.md

 ## Room for Improvement
 - Improve user interface
-- Enable admins of each location to add people to their own location
+- Enable admins of each location to add people to their own location instead of just the global admin
 - Enable adding users to multiple locations
 - Add localization
 - Add Progressive web application ability
+- Add email features:
+    - user email is required
+    - User can be notified when new post arrives to user's location
+    - Admin is notified when new user is added
+- Add linting to the project
+- Make server to websocket
+- Refractor frontend api calls to hepler file